 Of all the plant-based meals during your training, those surrounding your workouts — and the calories you consume during the workout itself — are the most crucial to your success, particularly because they affect your ability to stay energized and strong.

-Fortunately, the precepts of optimal workout nutrition are completely consistent with plant-based nutrition.
+Fortunately, the precepts of optimal workout nutrition are completely consistent with plant-based nutrition for athletes.

 (In fact, vegan ultramarathon legend Scott Jurek once pointed out that most people eat a vegan diet anyway while they’re running or working out.)

 However, the food that will maximize performance differs significantly from what you should eat on a typical day — most noticeably, the focus shifts toward simple, sugary carbohydrates before and during your workout, and protein-rich foods after for recovery.